MedVisBonn/DrusenSegmentation-ModifiedChen/README.md

 Reproduction
 ---------------

-After package installation, you can simply run the code with the demo dataset in ```sample-scan'''.
+After package installation, you can simply run the code with the demo dataset in ```sample-scan```.
 The running command is as below.

 ```
 python modified_chen_main.py --method chen --source <path to OCT volumes> --dest <path to destination folder> # for Chen et al. [1] algorithm